 | Virgin | 85 years at the time of completion.
 If it's less, we require it to be extended on or before completion. |

 Lease extensions in Llangefni can be a difficult process.
-We recommend you obtain professional help from a conveyancing solicitor and surveyor with experience in this area.
+We recommend you secure guidance from a conveyancer and valuer with experience in lease extensions.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have a wealth of experience procuring Llangefni lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have in-depth market knowledge dealing with Llangefni lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.